drstattik-dev/AutoClicker/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-A simple autoclicker software built in [programming language].
+A simple autoclicker software built in C++ using vulkan as a renderer and dear imgui for the UI.
 This program automates mouse clicks at specified intervals to assist with repetitive tasks or gaming.

 ## Features